Department of Computer Science and Engineering

 Academic Integrity

-Questions about grading of midterms and labs must be presented to the instructor within one week after the tests or lab reports have been returned.
+Questions about grading of midterms and assignments must be presented to the instructor within one week after the tests or assignments have been returned.

 URL: